ustwo/urlsession-cancellation-swift/README.md

 ## Usage

-See `ViewController.swift` for sample usage anf demo buttons but there are a couple of methods added to NSURLSession:
+See `ViewController.swift` for sample usage.

+There are a couple of methods added to `NSURLSession`:

 ### cancelAllRequests